 In the past, kitchen appliances were directly dumped to landfills during the course of the renovation.
 Thankfully, that old-fashioned way of thinking is out, as many towns and cities have imposed restrictions against sending old appliances to landfills.

 Today, information about fixing kitchen appliances is readily available on the Internet.
+You can also contact appliance-repair.asurion.com to have your appliances fixed.
 There’s also a thriving service parts marketplace online, enabling many homeowners to refurbish and update their own appliances, usually: refrigerators, dishwashers, microwave ovens, water heaters, etc.